risk-first/website/docs/risks/Communication-Risks/Communication-Risk.md

 :::tip Anecdote Corner

-The [1998 Mars Climate Orbiter] software disaster was caused by two teams (Lockheed Martin and NASA) collaborating on building different parts of the orbital insertion control program.
-The two components needed to communicate with each other but there was a discrepancy:  one piece of software was expecting _pound-force seconds_ of thrust, while the other was producing _newton seconds_, a great example of Communication Risk occurring at the protocol level.
+The [1998 Mars Climate Orbiter](https://en.wikipedia.org/wiki/Mars_Climate_Orbiter) software disaster was caused by two teams (Lockheed Martin and NASA) collaborating on building different parts of the orbital insertion control program.
+The two components needed to communicate with each other but there was a discrepancy:  one piece of software was expecting _pound-force seconds_ of thrust, while the other was producing _newton seconds_ - one imperial, one metric measurement.
+This is a great example of Communication Risk occurring at the protocol level.

-Additionally, two navigators had spotted discrepancies in the orbital insertion but failed to correctly fill out forms relaying their concerns to the project managers in charge - Communication Risk occurring at the channel level.
+During flight, two navigators had spotted discrepancies in the orbital insertion but failed to correctly fill out forms relaying their concerns to the project managers in charge - Communication Risk occurring at the channel level.

 The orbiter and lander were both lost at the cost of hundreds of millions of dollars.